MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- Path (Comma-separated list of sets of Integers) - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
+- Path (comma-separated list of sets of integers) - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
 You can obtain `Path` values from a map that Misty has previously generated.  *Note: X values specify directions forward and backward.
 Sideways directions are specified by Y values.*

 Return Values
-Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns true if there are no errors related to this command.